 Many of the settings are similar for the different measurements, and many are not really critical.
 When just one channel of an amplifier is being measured, the right channel is usually turned off.
-The full scale input (FSI) is usually set just so that the analyzer is not overloaded, and has some operating margin.
+The full-scale input (FSI) is usually set just so that the analyzer is not overloaded, and has some operating margin.
 This is not critical, but it is helpful in cases where noise is being measured to make sure that the analyzer noise (which is very low) is not influencing the measurement.
 An input signal that exceeds the FSI value will likely be clipped.
-Signals to be measured should be below the FSI value by some margin.
+Signals to be measured should be below the FSI value by some margin if analyzer distortion is to be kept low.